zivyo/DL-First-Implementation/README.md

 # Deep Learning Implementation

-This is a Github repo that will gathers all the models that I tried to implement as part of my final project at Ben Gurion University, when the project is focus on the field of Transfer Learning for Multivariate Time-Series Data.
+This is a Github repo that will gathers all the models that I tried to implement as part of my final project at Ben Gurion University.